linuxwacom/libwacom/README.md

    database, no rebuild is neccessary
 3. The tablet is then available through `libwacom-list-local-devices`

+You must update udev after installing the file, see below.

+## To add support for a tablet to an older libwacom

+If the system-provided libwacom does not include a `.tablet` file, it is possible to "backport" that `.tablet` file to the system-provided libwacom.
+Simply copy the `.tablet` file from the upstream git tree into the local directory `/etc/libwacom/`.
+Create that directory if necessary.

+For versions of libwacom older than 1.9, the file should be copied to `/usr/share/libwacom`.
+It may be overwritten on updates.

+You must update udev after installing the file, see below.

 ## Updating udev's hwdb

 The new device must be added to the udev hwdb to ensure all required udev